giuseppeporcelli/end-to-end-ml-application/setup/README.md

 	```
 	https://gianpo-public.s3-eu-west-1.amazonaws.com/endtoendml/create_iam_roles.yaml
 	```
+	> **Note**: the URL targets the AWS CloudFormation template which creates the AWS IAM Roles defined above.
+The template is also available in this GitHub repository for your reference <a href="create_iam_roles.yaml">here</a>.

 	Finally, press the **Next** button at the bottom of the screen.

 	<img src="images/cloudformation_create_stack_screen_1.png" alt="CloudFormation create stack screen 1" width="700px" />